Traktip - Service Level Agreements

 Before you can begin creating your SLAs, you must make sure the feature is turned on in your site’s Administrative settings.

-2. Determine whether you want your SLAs applied based on the Issue Submitter value or the Issue Assigned To value.
+2. On the Features page, scroll down to the Service Level Agreements section and determine whether you want your SLAs applied based on the Issue Submitter value or the Issue Assigned To value.
+Click Update.

 Now you can begin building your SLAs in Issuetrak!
 Building SLAs involves creating three separate parts: the Severity, the Service Level, and the Agreement.